Computational-Imaging-LAB/MRS_Education/README.md

 ![VirtualBox](https://github.com/Computational-Imaging-LAB/MRS_Education/blob/main/VirtualBox_ss/15.PNG?raw=true)

 Now you can open lcmodel from that window.Click the window then press CTRL+ALT+T then type lcmgui on the terminal opened.

+# IMPORTANT

+After making everything right you can face some privacy issues -because it is MAC-.
+For example if you face an error -probably you will- when you try to start the virtual machine, named "NS_ERROR_FAILURE (0x80004005)" it is because of privacy settings.
+I opened an issue for that.
+If you cant solve it by the followings please write on the issue that created for that error.
+You should open a menu clicking the apple logo at top left then click *System Preferences*>*Security and Privacy* or open a terminal and type

+`open "x-apple.systempreferences:com.apple.preference.security?Privacy"`

+it will navigate you to window that we want to go.
+Which is